lakatdev/keszeg3/README.md

 When using `call example` the program execution continues at the specified subroutine (in this case "example") until that finishes, and then returns to where it was originally called from.

 `return` describes the end of a subroutine, after that the execution returns to where it was called from.
-If *main* is returned the program finishes.
+If *MAIN* is returned the program finishes.

 #### Sleep